What Are Your Anger Triggers?

 In personal relating, if we let our anger explode outward, it can damage and even destroy our relationships.

 Expressing our anger can briefly feel good but very quickly can turn into remorse, guilt and even shame.
+Many of us hold it back until we just can't.

 I've worked with numerous men who have expressed their anger and hit their partners, and then feel terrible for what they did in the "heat" of anger.
-They came seeking help because they didn't want to hurt their wives but felt triggered and out of control.
+They came seeking help because they didn't want to hurt their wives but felt triggered and out of control

 Because anger is such a big feeling, it takes a lot of energy to hold it back.

-And if we think our anger is bad, and many of us do, we avoid and suppress it.
+And if we think our anger is bad, and many of us do, we avoid and repress it.
 When we don't acknowledge our anger, and avoid owning it, it sets us in us a pattern that we see in the world: those who are victims and those who are bullies.

 What Is Healthy Anger?